-Zirconia dental implants - Planning and Procedure
+Zirconia dental implant - Planning and Procedure

 Our patient suffered from anodontia (hypodontia) of the lateral incisors.
 This led to phonetic problems and dysfunction of the occlusion.
 Above all, the partial anodontia affected the patient’s psychological well-being.

 After weighing up all the advantages and disadvantages of the various treatment concepts, the patient and the treatment team decided in favor of two all-ceramic implants from Straumann®.